Adolph Joffe: Brest-Litovsk

 At the VII Extraordinary Congress of the Bolshevik Party between 6 and 8 March 1918, Joffe was re-elected to the Central Committee, but only as a candidate (non-voting) member.
 He remained in Petrograd when the Soviet government moved to Moscow later in March and worked as a member of the Petrograd Bureau of the Central Committee until he was appointed Soviet representative to Germany in April.
+On April 18 he set up the Soviet embassy in Berlin, which besides maintaining relations with the German government worked with the Spartacist League to print and distribute large amounts of communist propaganda; at the same time he misled German politicians and businessmen about the Bolsheviks' intentions, arguing to Gustav Stresemann that the Bolshevik "Government was prepared to give up its Utopian goals and pursue a pragmatic socialist policy."
+He also gained the support of influential German businessmen by offering favorable trade deals.
 He signed the Soviet-German Supplementary Treaty on 27 August 1918.
-On 6 November 1918, shortly before the Armistice and the German Revolution, the Soviet delegation in Berlin headed by Joffe was expelled from the country on charges of preparing a Communist uprising in Germany.
+On 6 November 1918, shortly before the Armistice and the German Revolution, the Soviet delegation in Berlin headed by Joffe was expelled from the country on charges of preparing a Communist uprising in Germany, after a faked accident showed that they were using the diplomatic bag to spread propaganda supporting a revolution in Germany.
 Straight before Joffe left Berlin he rendered Oskar Cohn about 1 million Mark and a 10.5 million Russian ruble mandate for a bank account at Mendelssohn & Co.
 After the delegation returned to Russia Joffe claimed to have paid this money to the Independent Social Democratic Party of Germany (USPD) to support the revolutionary activities and to purchase weapons.
 These payments led to the demission of Wilhelm Solf as German minister of Foreign affairs, who refused a further cooperation with the USPD.